Editor’s note: This post was updated on July 13, 2022.

 4. Ensure Your Plan Covers All the Bases

-Understanding the limitations of SharePoint’s native backup solution as well as your specific business needs helps determine an Office 365 data protection plan that is both sensible and executable.
-Make sure that you have the following as part of your plan to ensure your own sanity and keep business running smoothly.
+Understanding the limitations of Microsoft’s native backup solution as well as your specific business needs helps determine an Office 365 and Azure data protection plan that is both sensible and executable.
+Make sure that you have the following as part of your plan to ensure your own sanity and keep the business running smoothly.

 1. Define your data tiers: